Lexicon

 AORIGINAL

-When a system cannot satisfy a request while maintaining its invariants, it must refuse gracefully—producing a structured explanation of why the request failed, what constraints were violated, and what alternatives might succeed.
-The refusal obligation is the counterpart to the gluing condition: the sheaf says when local data can be combined into global coherence; the refusal obligation says what must happen when combination is impossible.
-Systems that fail silently, that return partial results without warning, that approximate when exactness was required, violate the refusal obligation.
-The obstruction witness is the artifact produced when refusal is obligatory: not just 'no' but 'no because'—a record of the minimal overlaps where agreement failed, the provenance of each conflicting claim, and the allowed remediation options.
+When a system cannot satisfy a request while maintaining its invariants, it must refuse gracefully — producing a structured explanation of why the request failed, what constraints were violated, and what alternatives might succeed.
+The principle has common-law precedent: a judge who denies a motion must state reasons on the record so that the ruling can be appealed.
+The refusal obligation is the counterpart to the gluing condition: the sheaf says when local data can combine into global coherence; the refusal obligation says what must happen when combination is impossible.
+The obstruction witness is the artifact produced: not merely 'no' but 'no because' — a record of the minimal overlaps where agreement failed, the provenance of each conflicting claim, the allowed remediation options.
 Graceful refusal with explanation is the alternative to silent collapse.

 Reinstatement Effect